perfsonar/docs/FAQ.rst

 (page very under construction!)

 Here are the FAQ items from www.perfsonar.net.
 These need to be formatted and reorganized.
+Note that most of the links did not copy over.

 categories should include:

 -   tool questions
 -   host admin questions
+-   installation questions
 -   perfSONAR project questions
 -   ....